 Under the Settlement Agreement, Industry Canada agreed to accept payments in the aggregate amount of \$175,000 in settlement of Cymat's entire obligation under the TPC program.
-The settlement is payable in 35 monthly installments of \$5,000 each, commencing on May 15, 2013.
+The settlement was payable in 35 monthly installments of \$5,000 each, commencing on May 15, 2013.
 At the time of settlement, this obligation under the former TPC Agreement was reflected on the Company's books as a \$2,170,161 liability - an amount equal to the present value of the forecast royalty payment stream.
 The Debt Settlement Agreement resulted in the recording of a gain on settlement of debt in the amount of \$2,009,954 in the year ended April 30, 2013.

 During the year ended April 30, 2016, the Company made no repayments of the TPC contributions.
-Subsequent to the year end, Industry Canada amended its repayment agreement with the Company to reflect monthly repayments of \$10,000 each commencing in June 2016, with the final payment of the remaining balance to be made in January 2017.
+In June 2016, Industry Canada amended its repayment agreement with the Company to reflect monthly repayments of \$10,000 each commencing in June 2016, with the final payment of the remaining balance to be made in January 2017.
+The liability was paid in full in the year ended April 30, 2017.

-During the year ended April 30, 2016, an interest expense in the amount of \$2,911 (2015 - \$3,495) was recorded on the liability under the Debt Settlement Agreement at an interest rate equal to the bank rate plus 3% (3.75% at year end) which is the interest rate inherent in the Debt Settlement Agreement.
+During the year ended April 30, 2017, an interest expense in the amount of \$570 (2016 - \$2,911) was recorded on the liability under the Debt Settlement Agreement at an interest rate equal to the bank rate plus 3.75% which is the interest rate inherent in the Debt Settlement Agreement.